volfegan/Pirate_FrankenMechs/Pirate_FrankenMechs/Resources/Readme.md

 There are only two kinds of people who build and use frankenmechs: Rich snobby people who want unique battlemechs and are able to fuse two or more different machines and optimize them to the point they may be better than the parts they derived.
 The other are desperate people who have no choice, no parts to repair individual 'Mechs, but have lots of broken machines that may fix each other when assembled.
 The best kind of Pirate tech!

-This MOD is all about the later desperate people, Pirates and Periphery states who needs 'Mechs despite no means to repair them properly.
+This MOD is all about the later desperate people, Pirates and Periphery states who need 'Mechs despite having no means to repair them properly.
 The emphasis on light battlemechs is due to these being the most commonly used by said factions.
-You can't make some frankenmech of an Atlas + Annihilator, when they barely have any Atlas, imagine an Annihilator.
+You can't make some frankenmech of an Atlas + Annihilator when they barely have any Atlas, imagine an Annihilator.
 So if you heard about some famous FrankenMech, and it is not on this MOD, maybe someone else will make them.
 Not me.
-And I have no idea about advance rules about making frankenmechs, but I tried to make them logical in tonnage/weapons/performance sense.
+And I have no idea about advanced rules for making frankenmechs, but I tried to make them logical in tonnage/weapons/performance sense.

 Introduces a few FrankenMechs and variants: 25T Locust Gunhed (LCT-GUN), 30T Termite (SDR-FLE), 30T Javelin (JVN-10NF), 35T Jallinder (JVN-SHD), 40T Cicada CDA-TR4SH,  50T Hunhunchee (HBK-BNC), 65T Catapult (CPLT-C1K2), 75T Black Marauder (MAD-DRK1), 85T Urbinator (CRG-UM).
 Frankenmech chassis are exclusive to Pirates and Periphery, and a few unorthodox field refits (JVN-10NF & CPLT-C1K2) can be found in Independents and some Great Houses.
 See images for +details for weapons hardpoints.